Kikiodazie/Kikiodazie/README.md

 - [ ] KCD Nigeria 2023 (TBD) is a Success.
 Currently among the organizers.
 - [ ] Write at least 5 Technical tutorials on cloud native on [EverythingDevOps](https://everythingdevops.dev/).
 - [ ] Speak about cloud native at more local events
 - [ ] Speak at KubeCon.
 Hopefully, my talk for KubeCon NA 2023 will be accepted.
 If not, I will apply for KubeCon EU 2024.
+Will still apply for KubeCon EU regardless 😆.
 - [ ] Write and pass the Certified Kubernetes Administrator (CKA) exam.
 - [ ] Write and pass the AWS DevOps Engineer Professional exam.
 - [ ] and anything that comes around.